IngwiePhoenix/stlplus3/trunk/README.txt

 Since v3.0 the library has been split into a collection of 5 libraries.
 The idea is that some of these can be used stand-alone.
 For example, the extension data structures can be used without the rest of STLplus by just using the containers library.
+The libraries can be combined into one 'monolithic' library if desired.

 Download
 --------